freezer333/cppwebify/posts/post2.md

 ```
 > git clone https://github.com/freezer333/cppwebify-tutorial.git
 ```

 For this particular post, checkout the **automation** tag

 ```
 > git checkout automation
 ```

 # Case Study:  Primesieve C/C++ implementation
-As described in the [opening post -LINK](here), I'm building all my examples for this series around a C implementation of the [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) Prime number calculation strategy.
+As described in the [opening post](http://blog.scottfrees.com/getting-your-c-to-the-web-with-node-js), I'm building all my examples for this series around a C implementation of the [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) Prime number calculation strategy.
 It's a good example problem, because speed matters big time for prime numbers - and the C code that I'm using is not exactly the type of thing you'd be eager to rewrite!
 The example I'm using  - [found here](http://wwwhomes.uni-bielefeld.de/achim/prime_sieve.html) - is actually pretty simple, compared to more complex techniques that leverage CPU caching, among other things.
 Head over to [primesieve.org](http://primesieve.org/) to get an idea.

 To follow along, please take a look at the [original primesieve.c code now](https://gist.github.com/freezer333/ee7c9880c26d3bf83b8e) - although don't get too caught up in the details, we won't need to mess with it much (that's the whole point!).